simonmichael/hledger/doc/AI.md

 - hledger 1.x has been developed without AI assistance.

-- hledger 2.x is developed with careful AI-assistance.
+- hledger 2.x is developed with careful AI assistance.

 - hledger does not use AI at runtime.